Fact or Fiction: Verifying Scientific Claims: Model implementation details

 For models trained on \ours, we use an initial learning rate of 1e-5 on the transformer base and 1e-3 on the linear layer.
 For \fever + \ours, the learning rate is set to 1e-5 for the entire model for pre-training on \fever and fine-tuning on \ours.
 We use a batch size of 256 through gradient accumulation and apply cosine learning rate decay over 20 epochs to find the best performing model on the dev set.

-For models trained on \fever, we set the learning rate to 0.5e-5 for the transformer base and 0.5e-4 for the linear layer.
+For models trained on \fever, we set the learning rate to 5e-6 for the transformer base and 5e-5 for the linear layer.
 For models trained on \snopes, we set the learning rate 1e-5 for the transformer base and 1e-4 for the linear layer.
 We find that these learning rates help the models converge.
-We only train the model for 5 epochs because \fever and \snopes are larger datasets and the models converged within the first 5 epochs.
+We only train the model for 3 epochs on \fever and 5 epochs on \snopes because they are larger datasets and the models converged within early epochs.